indranil143/MelodyMind-Hybrid-Music-Recommendation-System/README.md

 2️⃣ **Real-Time API-Based Recommendation (Last.fm API + Streamlit)** – Fetches similar songs dynamically based on user input.

 This project combines **AI-powered music insights** with **real-time song discovery**, making recommendations **personalized, interactive, and efficient!**

-🚀 **MelodyMind** uses the **Last.fm API** to suggest similar tracks based on your favorite songs and artists.
-Whether you're in the mood for relaxing lo-fi, energetic rock, or smooth jazz, this AI-powered recommender will help you explore new music effortlessly.
 ---

 ## 🔥 **Key Features**